-I've tried to set up and run a few small businesses online.
-On reflection, I'm struck by my ability to
+I've set up and run two small businesses online.
+On reflection I'm struck by my ability to

-- Be unable to manage my 'Google My Business' profile with the correct business account, and
+- Be unable to manage 'Google My Business' profiles,

-I figured there has to be a 'better' way - well at least for me.
-There has to be a simple order to set up software and online accounts that
+I figured there has to be a 'better' way - a simple order to set up software and online accounts that

 - Is free or as cheap as possible to start with, but